2026 ChampCar Championship

 • Finish in the Top 75 in points from the previous season.

-• Compete in at least two (2) event weekends during that season.
+• Compete in at least three (3) event weekends during that season.

 • 1 point for 1st, 2 points for 2nd, 3 points for 3rd, and so on.

-• Your best two (2) finishes from the season are counted.
+• Your best three (3) finishes from the season are counted.
 Other results are dropped.

 Car & Driver Continuity

-If your car was totaled, a same-generation make, model, and options replacement may be used with ChampCar Tech approval.
+• If the car was totaled, a same-generation make, model, and options replacement may be used with ChampCar Tech approval.

 Yes.
 Points leader starts first, followed by 2nd, 3rd, and so on.